 The Geography Learning Journey

 In Early Years (EYFS), children develop their knowledge and understanding about the natural world, people, culture, and communities by exploring, observing, and drawing their immediate environment.
 Stories and non-fiction texts are read to the children and discussed to support this understanding further.

 In Year 1 and 2, pupils develop knowledge about the world by learning about the seven continents and five oceans.
 They study the United Kingdom, in particular the seasons, weather patterns and some human and physical features.
 Children will study these and then look at the similarities and differences between a small area of the United Kingdom and a small area in a contrasting non-European country.

 Pupils also investigate their surroundings and immediate locality, making observations.
 Vocabulary relating to human and physical geography is taught, and children begin to learn about and use world maps, globes, atlases, simple compass directions, and aerial photographs to develop their geographical skills.
-In Key Stage 1, topic learning is recorded in whole class big books.
-All children contribute towards these and can access the books to demonstrate, enjoy and reflect on their learning.

 Lower Key Stage 2